wssimms/gssquared/Docs/DevelopLog.md

 (Just tested on linux - this made an even bigger performance improvement there, I have frame draws getting down to 100us!
 I wonder how windows will react..) ok, I got build working on Win with PROGRAM_FILES=ON.
 The other causes it to try to insert /share/blah. still need to switch windows to use cpkg.

+## June 2, 2025

+got event_queue pulled out of cpu and into computer.
+Getting there!
+A good next bit will be 'mounts'.
+Done.
+Also doing a bunch of misc. cleanup.
+Some functions have multiple iterations of commented-out code. ick.
+Got video_system out of cpu too.

+[ ] For efficiency, we should draw the control panel template - the styling, "Control Panel" text, etc whatever nice graphics we want, into a texture and then just lay down that texture first with the dynamic elements on top of it.
+Right now not a big deal, but, if we want something really nice-looking it will need to be done this way.

+Event_Timer needs to go into computer too.
+This should involve only the mockingboard right now.. yep, and done.
+Two main things left in CPU that should go, are the clocking stuff (not the clock counter, but the stuff that determines clock speed) and module_store / slot_store.
+I bet I can remove a lot of headers from cpu.hpp..